Payday Loan Consolidation

 What happens if I miss payments on a consolidated loan?

-When you opt for a payday loan consolidation, your responsibility is to repay your loans.
+When you opt for a payday loan consolidation, your responsibility is to repay your loan.
 If you miss payments on a loan consolidation, you will likely incur late fees and could face a negative impact on your credit score.
 Keep making on-time, regular payments so your credit score doesn’t take a dip.

 How long does payday loan consolidation take?